 All American and Canadian car seats include two installation options: lower anchors (part of the LATCH/ISOFIX/UAS) or a locked seatbelt.
 In addition, forward facing car seats should use the top tether (recommended or required in the US depending on the car seat, but *required for all Canadian seats).

-During our time in Mexico, we were in six different vehicles: four taxis, one rental car and one shuttle van.
+Over the last two years we’ve been in ten different vehicles in Mexico: five taxis, one rental car and four shuttle vans.
 While it’s not a huge number of vehicles, I saw a broad range of configuration options your family may encounter in Mexico.

 -Many vehicles do not have lower anchors.
 Know how to install your car seat with a seatbelt.